Welcome to our Sport Quiz

 - Which football stadium is known by its fans as Parkhead or Paradise?

-- Name the only major that has not been won by golfer Phil Mickelson?
+- As of 2016, name the only major that has not been won by golfer Phil Mickelson?

 - Which two countries, both beginning with the letter 'S', won silver medals in basketball at the 2016 Olympics?